 The Stand – Fear the Walking Dead Review – “Wrath” and “North”

 It is with a heavy heart that I write this.
-“Wrath” was the FTWD episode that made me realize, forced me to acknowledge, that the show’s planners and writers are unable to understand character development, story structure, and pacing.
-The mistakes we’ve seen were not just flukes, as hoped.
+“Wrath” was the FTWD episode that made me realize, forced me to acknowledge that the mistakes we’ve seen were not just flukes as I had hoped.
 They are not part of a bigger picture.
-I’m not exactly Shakespeare but I’m also not writing for a major franchise.
 I will not be watching next season.
 Maybe I will find a hobby or something?

 That’s not to say the two hours weren’t action packed.